ganos3/nim-randdis/README.md

-This is a collection of random number generators for various provability distributions written in nim.
+Randdis is a collection of random number generators for various provability distributions written in nim.

-At present, it has:
+At present,

 for continuous distribution:
 1. normal distribution: randnorm(mean: float, sd: float)